 Why Take a DNA Test?

 - To establish paternity.
 The most common use of DNA tests is to solve paternal disputes.
 Children inherit genes from their biological parents.
-With a DNA paternity test, a child's DNA is compared to that of the alleged father.
+With a DNA paternity test, a child's DNA is compared to that of the alleged biological father.
 The paternity dispute would then be resolved if the alleged father's genes showed a 99.9% match.

 - Forensic science.
-Like fingerprints, DNA is unique.
+Like fingerprints, a person’s DNA is unique.
 At crime scenes, investigators will collect DNA samples such as hair, skin, semen, and blood.
 Forensic scientists will then analyze this DNA to help solve crimes.

-Factors That Increase DNA Ancestry Accuracy
+What Affects DNA Ancestry Test Accuracy